How to fix Exchange database Dirty Shutdown error?

 To fix Exchange database dirty shutdown error and recover mailboxes from dismounted EDB files, use Recoveryfix for Exchange Server Recovery.

-There are many reasons for the dirty shutdown error:
+There are many reasons of dirty shutdown error:

 • EDB files are not detached from log files properly.